Fallow Deer Stalking

 The season for Fallow Buck stretches from 1st August until the 30th April and for Fallow Does from the 1st November until the 31st March.

-Here at County Deer Stalking our fallow deer stalking is over the grounds of two such former Country Estates, however the fallow today are completely wild and free ranging.
+Here at County Deer Stalking our fallow deer stalking is over the grounds of a number of former Country Estates, however the Fallow today are completely wild and free ranging.

-The Fallow seen on the Estates vary in appearance and include the colour variations Menil, Common, White and Melanistic (black).
-The Fallow Rut usually takes place around October and can be an exciting time when the bucks take up 'Rutting Stands' and can be heard by their characteristic 'groaning'.
+The Fallow seen on the Estates, vary in appearance and include the four colour variations Menil, Common, White and Melanistic (black).
+The Fallow Rut usually takes place around October and can be an exciting time when the bucks take up 'Rutting Stands' and can be heard by their characteristic 'groaning' and 'belching'.

-Although the predominant species on the estates are Fallow deer, it is also frequented with occassional Roe deer and Muntjac deer.
+Although the predominant species on these estates are Fallow deer, they are also frequented by occassional Roe deer and Muntjac deer.

-To find out more about Fallow Deer and to watch us stalk this species over one of our Esatates in Oxfordshire, take a look at our Short Films page: short-films (March 2014)
+To find out more about Fallow Deer and to watch us stalk this species taek a look and some of our short-films.

 |FALLOW DEER Open Season in England & Wales|